J Cancer 2020; 11(3):559-569. doi:10.7150/jca.35792 This issue

 Non-small cell lung cancer (NSCLC) is the second most common cancer around the world in both men and women .
 Typical treatment for NSCLC includes surgical operation, radiation and chemotherapy.
 Cisplatin and cisplatin-based combination chemotherapy has become the standard treatment for NSCLC because of its superior efficacy, acceptable side effects and relatively low cost .
 However, due to the heterogeneity of lung cancer, some patients are not sensitive to cisplatin treatment or drug resistance could be acquired after a period of chemotherapy, resulting in treatment failure and tumor recurrence.
 Therefore, understanding the mechanism of acquisition of cisplatin resistance in NSCLC cells would benefit patient in clinical settings .

-In recent years, studies have showed that patients with different genomic alteration or epigenetic profiles have distinct responses to therapeutics [4-6].
-Long non-coding RNA (lncRNA) plays important roles in gene expression and regulates tumor formation, proliferation, invasion and migration .
+In recent years, studies have shown that patients with different genomic alteration or epigenetic profiles have distinct responses to therapeutics [4-6].
+Long non-coding RNA (lncRNA) plays an important role in gene expression and regulates tumor formation, proliferation, invasion and migration .
 Recent studies have found that lncRNA associated with microvascular invasion in hepatocellular carcinoma (MVIH) was abnormally expressed in a variety of cancer cells [8-10].
 In breast cancer, overexpressed MVIH is associated with poor survivals.
 Inhibition of MVIH reduced the hepatocellular carcinoma proliferation.
 However, whether MVIH is directly involved in the regulation of drug resistance has not yet been investigated.

 Nedaplatin (NDP) is an analog of cisplatin (DDP), which is capable of binding to DNA and inhibiting DNA replication in the same manner as DDP.
-A phase II clinical study reported on NDP treatment for non-small cell lung cancer suggested that NDP have certain effect on some cisplatin or carboplatin-resistant non-small cell lung cancer patients, indicating that NDP, DDP and carboplatin do not have full cross-resistance.
+A phase II clinical study reported on NDP treatment for non-small cell lung cancer suggested that NDP have a certain effect on some cisplatin or carboplatin-resistant non-small cell lung cancer patients, indicating that NDP, DDP and carboplatin do not have full cross-resistance.
 Currently, there are few studies on the biological function and effect of NDP on non-small cell lung cancer cells, and the mechanism of NDP' on tumor drug resistance is not available.

 In this study, we found that lncRNA MVIH is a differentially expressed between non-chemotherapy treated and chemotherapy treated NSCLC cells.
 We investigated the function of MVIH in two NSCLC cell lines (A549 and H1650) to explore whether they have the capacity to mediate NSCLC chemotherapeutic resistance.

 Non-small cell lung cancer cell lines A549 and H1650 were purchased from Shanghai Cell Bank of the Chinese Academy of Sciences and cultured in DMEM medium containing 10% FBS (GIBCO, USA).
-Culture environment was 5% CO2, at 37℃.
+The culture environment was 5% CO2, at 37℃.
 Nedaplatin (NDP) was purchased from Nanjing Dongjie Pharmaceutical Co., Ltd., and 5mL of saline was used to prepare NDP with the concentration of 2mg/mL as stock solution.
 The samples were stored at a -20℃ refrigerator until use.
 Cisplatin resistant A549 (A549/DDP) and H1650 (H1650/DDP) cells were cultured in the same conditions as A549 cells and H1650 cells.
 To maintain the resistance to cisplatin, cells were cultured in medium containing 2μg/mL cisplatin.
-Cells in logarithmic phase were collected for the following experiments.
+Cells in the logarithmic phase were collected for the following experiments.

 Cells were grouped as follow: Blank (untreated A549 and H1650 cells); MDR (A549/DDP cells and H1650/DDP cells); NDP (Nedaplatin-treated A549/ DDP cells and H1650/DDP cells); MVIH siRNA (MVIH siRNA transfected A549/DDP cells and H1650/DDP cells); siRNA NC (siRNA vehicle transfected A549/DDP cells and H1650/DDP cells).
 Si-MVIH and Non-specific siRNA (si-NC) were purchased from Invitrogen (Carlsbad, CA, USA).
 All plasmid vectors (pCDNA-MVIH and empty vector pCDNA) were transfected into A549 and H1650 cells using Lipofectamine2000 (Invitrogen, Shanghai, China) in accordance with the instruction of manufacturers.
 Cells were harvested after 48 hours for qRT-PCR or Western blot analyses.